levibostian/Wendy-Android/BEST_PRACTICES.md

 Because you are supposed to query for the data of a job right before a job is run, there is no need to update a `PendingTask`.
 If the user edits data represented by a certain `data_id` `PendingData`, the freshest data will be the data that gets synced.

+# PendingTask subclasses each having 1 specific use case

+Each subclass of PendingTask that you create in your app should represent 1 task a user can perform in the app.

+Example: You are building a grocery list app.
+Users of your app can complete the following tasks:

+* Add grocery store list items.
+* Edit the name of the already added grocery store list items.
+* Delete grocery store list items.
+* Update the profile picture of their account they created.

+Because there are 4 separate, small tasks that users can do in your app, your app code needs to have 4 separate subclasses of PendingTask.
+One for each task.
+Sure, you might think you can and/or should combine the top 3 tasks into a PendingTask subclass called `GroceryStoreListItemPendingTask` and have all of the various abilities combined into 1 and have 1 subclass `ProfilePendingTask` for the last task of updating the profile picture.
+This is not the way Wendy is intended to work.

+Wendy requires each subclass of `PendingTask` is designed to perform 1 task.
+There are checks in Wendy that will throw exceptions on you if you do not follow this rule.
+If you do, you should not have an issue.
+Here is a list of those checks Wendy performs:

+* Every instance of a `PendingTask` subclass must **all** have a `groupId` or **all** must *not* have a `groupId`.

 # How do I delete a PendingTask that I added to Wendy?

 You don't delete `PendingTask`s.
 That is on purpose.